StackSquirrel/lxd-blog/index.md

 ---
 # Comment - this is frontmatter
-layout : home
+layout : page
 ---

-Welcome to the new LXD blog.
+Welcome to the new LXD site